 Reaching the final stage of our pilgrimage.

-So we woke up at an early hour, as we wanted to be in Santiago by the lunchtime.
+We woke up at an early hour, as we wanted to be in Santiago by lunchtime.
 It was almost hard to believe - there was less than 15km / 10miles to the cathedral.
-Here we go!
+Here we go, almost there!
 The closer to the city we were, the more other pilgrims we saw.
 Yet, there were many moments of solitude, like in this nice forest.

 The path is nicely marked, in a fashion that it avoids most of the suburban areas.
-Once you get into into the city, you are already in the downtown.
+Once you get into the city, you are already in downtown.
 This is pretty neat.

 ..And then you enter the old town, which is a chapter on its own.

-Crooked streets, each of a different width, are surrounded by appealing houses of an uniform style, yet every single one is unique.
-Even though we had 100% overcast weather that day, it was just an immense fun to walk through.
+Crooked streets, each of different width, are surrounded by appealing houses of a uniform style, yet every single one is unique.
+Even though we had 100% overcast weather that day, it was just immense fun to walk through.

 I remember that I used to think that it might be exaggerating, but as we saw the queue in the office, these assumptions were destroyed.
 It took us about an hour to get through the line.